vanderoffice/CA-Strategy/Executive Draft/05-procurement-guide.md

 **The Solution:** Pre-compete once, order many times.

-California establishes statewide multi-award Master Service Agreements (MSAs) with pre-qualified vendors across common technology categories.
-Once a vendor is in the pool, departments issue task orders without re-competing the base contract.
+This proposal recommends that California establish statewide multi-award Master Service Agreements (MSAs) with pre-qualified vendors across common technology categories.
+Once a vendor is in the pool, departments would issue task orders without re-competing the base contract.

 **Pool Categories:**